-Table 7 Estimates of the Splurge and (β,∇) for each education group for different values of risk aversion, γ.
+Table 7 Estimates of the splurge and (β,∇) for each education group for different values of risk aversion, γ

-do before considering the trade-off involved in optimally allocating spending over time and across different future states of the world.
-Risk aversion affects that trade-off, but does not have a big influence on a parameter that controls spending that is independent of that problem.
+do before considering the tradeoff involved in optimally allocating spending over time and across different future states of the world.
+Risk aversion affects that tradeoff but does not have a big influence on a parameter that controls spending that is independent of that problem.

-Rows two and three of Table 7 show results when we increase risk aversion from γ = 2.0 to γ = 3.0.
+The second and third rows of Table 7 show results when we increase risk aversion from γ = 2.0 to γ = 3.0.
 Increasing risk aversion for all types within an education group makes the precautionary saving motive stronger for all consumers in that group.
-Ceteris paribus these consumers would then increase the amount of liquid wealth they accumulate, and the median liquid wealth to permanent income ratio for the education group would increase.
-For all the education groups the discount factor distributions are therefore centered around lower values of β when risk aversion is increased to 3.0.
+Ceteris paribus, these consumers would then increase the amount of liquid wealth they accumulate, and the median liquid-wealth-to-permanent-income ratio for the education group would increase.
+For all the education groups, the discount factor distributions are therefore centered around lower values of β when risk aversion is increased to 3.0.
 As for the increase in the interest rate in section 5.1.1, the decrease in patience counteracts the stronger incentive to save from the higher risk aversion.
-The reductions in β when increasing risk aversion from 2.0 to 3.0 are much larger than when increasing the interest rate from 1 to 1.5 percent, however.
+However, the reductions in β when increasing risk aversion from 2.0 to 3.0 are much larger than when increasing the interest rate from 1 to 1.5 percent.